carstensing/CSE141L-Custom-CPU/README.md

 Look at Definitions.sv to see what binary digits map to what instructions.

 Instructions:
+Note that Acc = reg[0] and some other values are hardcoded.

 set x y
 // reg[x] = reg[y]